indimail/indimail-virtualdomains/.github/README-indimail.md

 If you have enough experience on your belt you can dive into this [document](https://github.com/mbhangui/indimail-virtualdomains/blob/master/README.md "README").

-Once you have installed IndiMail, you will find all man pages in /usr/share/man and documents in /usr/share/indimail/doc.
-You can do man indimail to get started with understanding IndiMail.
+Once you have installed indimail-mta/IndiMail, you will find all man pages in /usr/share/man and documents in /usr/share/indimail/doc.
+You can do man indimail to get started with understanding indimail-mta/IndiMail.

 #DISCLAIMER